By Contributing Writer, Brittany Hawkins

 Eagles Nest Wine Estate

-Steenberg Wine Farm is one among some of the oldest wine farms in the Cape Town wine route.
+Steenberg is one among some of the oldest Cape Town wineries along the wine route.
 Offering visitors, a variety of wine tasting options, you can enjoy your wine tasting experience either at the tasting bar, on the outdoor terrace or in the tasting lounge.
 Whether you’re looking to do just a wine tasting or a food and wine tasting, there are a host of options available to satiate your senses.

 Situated in the Constantia Wine Valley, Beau Constantia is home to some of the finest South African wines, offering panoramic views of both the Stellenbosch and False Bay mountain ranges.
 With over 11 hectares of vines, they’re definitely harvesting superb grapes!

 Their focus has been on producing world-class white and red wine.
 They’ve also produced a smooth rose and MCC.
-Maximise your experience at the wine farm by heading over to the restaurant for a world-class meal, which’ll leave you hungry for more.
+Maximize your wine tasting experience by heading over to the restaurant for a world-class meal, which will leave you hungry for more.

 Vergenoegd Wine Estate